pateljannat/LMS-Docs/docs/course-creation/create-a-course.md

 ![Course Saved](../images/course-saved.png)

 When you save a course, you can then add chapters and lessons to it.
-To do so, click on the **Course Outline** button in the header next to the Course Title
+To do so, click on the **Course Outline** button in the header next to the Course Title.